Charles Hooker (physician)

-Charles Hooker (March 22, 1799 - March 19, 1863) was a physician and a professor at the Yale School of Medicine.
+Charles Hooker (March 22, 1799 - March 19, 1863) was a medical doctor and a professor at the Yale School of Medicine.

 He was son of William and Hannah Hooker, was a native of Berlin, Connecticut, and a descendant of Thomas Hooker, the first minister of Hartford, Connecticut.

 He graduated from Yale College in 1820.
 He pursued his medical studies at Yale, where he graduated in 1823.
 He immediately began the practice of his profession in this city, which he followed with constancy and success, during a period of forty years.